deepin-community/python3.11/Doc/library/sqlite3.rst

    .. attribute:: text_factory

-      A callable that accepts a :class:`bytes` parameter and returns a text representation of it.
+      A :term:`callable` that accepts a :class:`bytes` parameter and returns a text representation of it.
       The callable is invoked for SQLite values with the ``TEXT`` data type.
       By default, this attribute is set to :class:`str`.
       If you want to return ``bytes`` instead, set *text_factory* to ``bytes``.